Choose your region

 Vetdiet® is a part of the Legault Family business.
-We are a fourth- generation family owned and operated business that celebrated 100 years in 2019.
-We also recently celebrated 80 years of retail pet expertise.
-Additionally, Vetdiet® has over 25 years of providing lifelong pet health to millions of happy and healthy pets.
+We are a fourth-generation family owned and operated business that celebrated 100 years in 2019.
+We also recently celebrated 85 years of retail pet expertise.
+Additionally, for 30 years Vetdiet® has been providing lifelong pet health to millions of happy and healthy pets.

 Vetdiet® products are sold exclusively at Mondou.
 Please visit the Mondou store locator to find the store nearest you.